dwightwatson/rememberable/README.md

 ## Usage

 Using the remember method is super simple.
-Just pass the number of minutes you want to store the result of that query in the cache for, and whenever the same query is called within that time frame the result will be pulled from the cache, rather than from the database again.
+Just pass the number of seconds you want to store the result of that query in the cache for, and whenever the same query is called within that time frame the result will be pulled from the cache, rather than from the database again.

 ```php
 // Remember the number of users for an hour.